 - 11.1 The principal means of monitoring and controlling adherence to the Council's capital and treasury plans, and ensuring that they remain affordable, sustainable and prudent, is the determination and monitoring of Prudential Indicators.
-These Indicators must relate to, and be consistent with, the Council's approved Capital Budget and Treasury Management Strategy. - 11.2 The proposed Prudential Indicators for 2023/24 to 2027/28 are shown at Appendix V and are based upon the five-year Composite Capital Budget approved by the Council on 1 March 2023 (report 23/73 refers) and the five-year Housing Capital Investment Programme approved by the Housing and Social Wellbeing Committee on 25 January 2023 (report 23/9 refers). - 11.3 The ratio of estimated Loan Charges: Net Revenue Stream is a measure of the proportion of the Revenue Budget required to be set aside to meet ongoing borrowing costs in future years.
-The estimates show these to be on a rising trend, increasing from their current level of 6.4% to 8.7% by 2027/28. - 11.4 The Indicators also include estimates of the Council's estimated capital expenditure and the underlying need to borrow for a Capital purpose (Capital Financing Requirement or Borrowing Requirement) and ensure that the borrowing periods are consistent with the type of Capital expenditure being funded. - 11.5 The maximum level of external borrowing that the Council can incur, known as the Authorised Limit, is currently £1.2 billion for each year from 2022/23 to 2027/28.
-Most of the additional borrowing approved by the Council in March 2023 was drawn down from the existing borrowing contingency already included, with the remaining approved new borrowing being contained within existing headroom.
-Therefore, this limit does not need to be increased at this time.
-Accordingly, the limit remains consistent with the funding strategy for the Council's Capital plans, Loans Fund estimates and the Medium-Term Financial Plan.
-It is based on total gross external borrowing and long-term liabilities under PPP/PFI arrangements and takes account of when the borrowing requirement is at its peak over the period.
+These Indicators must relate to, and be consistent with, the Council's approved Capital Budget and Treasury Management Strategy. - 11.2 The proposed Prudential Indicators for 2024/25 to 2029/30 are shown at Appendix V and are based upon the six-year Composite Capital Budget approved by the Council on 28 February 2024 (Report No. 24/64 refers) and the five-year Housing Capital Investment Programme approved by the Housing and Social Wellbeing Committee on 24 January 2024 (Report No. 24/24 refers).

-11.6 All the Indicators comply with the CIPFA Code of Practice for Treasury Management in the Public Services, and will continue to be included and monitored through the Quarterly Treasury Activity & Compliance reports.
+- 11.3 The ratio of estimated Loan Charges: Net Revenue Stream is a measure of the proportion of the Revenue Budget required to be set aside to meet ongoing borrowing costs in future years.
+The estimates for the General Fund show these to be on a rising trend, increasing from their current level of 6.1% and peaking at 9.9% in 2028/29.
+This reflects the increased level of borrowing and interest rate forecast over the period. - 11.4 The Indicators also include estimates of the Council's estimated capital expenditure and the underlying need to borrow for a Capital purpose (Capital Financing Requirement or Borrowing Requirement) and ensure that the borrowing periods are consistent with the type of Capital expenditure being funded. - 11.5 The maximum level of external borrowing that the Council can incur, known as the Authorised Limit, is currently £1.2 billion for each year from 2022/23 to 2027/28.
+It is based on total gross external borrowing and long-term liabilities under PPP/PFI arrangements.
+The additional borrowing approved by the Council in February 2024 means that this limit needs to be increased.
+It is therefore proposed to increase the Authorised Limit to £1.28 million, based on the estimated peak of the Council's debt, and applied across each year of the 6-year approved programme.
+This limit includes some extra capacity and therefore gives flexibility over the timing of any new borrowing.
+The limit also remains consistent with the funding strategy for the Council's Capital plans, Loans Fund estimates and the Medium-Term Financial Plan. - 11.6 All the Indicators comply with the CIPFA Code of Practice for Treasury Management in the Public Services and will continue to be included and monitored through the Treasury Activity & Compliance reports.